Generic selectors

 Where To Buy

-Vals are very common plants in the freshwater aquarium trade and are very affordable.
+Vals are very common plants in the freshwater aquarium trade and are usually very affordable.
 You should have no problem picking up a few plants at your local fishkeeping shop or pet store.
+For reliably labeled, healthy specimens, I recommend ordering from a trusted online source.

 FAQS